infn-bari-school/docker-tutorial/docs/compose/concepts.md

 docker compose up
 ```

-Or write a further file containing all environment variables and this file must be named `.env`.
+Or write a further file containing all environment variables.
+This file must be named `.env`.

 ```bash
 user@vm:~/example$ cat .env